kislyuk/argcomplete/README.rst

     eval "$(register-python-argcomplete my-awesome-script)"

-Note that the script name is passed directly to ``complete``, meaning it is only tab completed when invoked exactly as it was registered.
-In the above example, ``my-awesome-script`` must be on the path, and the user must be attempting to complete it by that name.
-The above line alone would **not** allow you to complete ``./my-awesome-script``, or ``/path/to/my-awesome-script``.
-If you need this, you must register them separately, or use global completion.

 argcomplete.autocomplete(*parser*)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This method is the entry point to the module.
 It must be called **after** ArgumentParser construction is complete, but